telerik/blazor-docs/components/grid/columns/multi-column-headers.md

 # Multi-Column Headers

-The grid allows you to stack several columns under one header to visually group relevant fields for your end users.
+The Grid allows you to stack several columns under one header to visually group relevant fields for your end users.

 To use multiple column headers: